hasanmurad4919/muradhasan.github.io/README.md

 ## Acknowledgments
-I'd like to express my gratitude to Jon Barron, the creators of tools and frameworks that made this webpage possible.
+I'd like to express my gratitude to Jon Barron, the creator of tools and frameworks that made this webpage possible.
 This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
 Feel free to clone this code for your own personal use.

 Thank you for visiting, and I hope you enjoy exploring my personal webpage!